10 Best Free Cloud Backup Services

 Cloud-based storage solutions are becoming increasingly popular.
 Businesses and their customers now rely heavily on cloud services as opposed to physical storage and hardware.
 I’m sure many of you can relate to this, perhaps without even realising it.
 For example, when you take a photo on your phone, these can be uploaded straight to the cloud.
 An example of this is Apple iOS users who use iCloud.

 Cloud storage is used for a variety of reasons.
 According to Statista, the most popular use of cloud service storage is to protect against the loss of data (backups).
 Let’s look at the B2B and B2C revenues, the hosting, storage and computing cloud services market revenue in the United Kingdom for 2018.
-The turnover was around $8.3m and this is expected to rise to $9.7m by 2021.
+The turnover was around $8.3m and this is expected to rise to $9.7m.

 There are absolutely loads of cloud storage services available.
 However, it’s not just a case of picking one and running with it as there are many factors to consider.
 If you’re running a business, you’ll need to choose wisely, taking into account storage, bandwidth, and security – finding the most secure cloud storage is often a priority for businesses.